-Nicholas Read is a senior crime and justice researcher at AIR, where he designs and conducts social science research and evaluation studies and translates research to practice in the areas of crime and delinquency, juvenile and criminal justice, community-based violence prevention, education and health systems, and addressing the needs of disadvantaged populations.
+Nicholas Read is a senior crime and justice researcher at AIR, where he designs and conducts social science research and evaluation studies and translates research into practice in the areas of crime and delinquency, juvenile and criminal justice, reentry and community reengagement, community-based violence prevention, and meeting the needs of disadvantaged populations.
 Read currently directs and supports several federal and state program evaluations.
-The U.S. Department of Education’s (ED’s) Evaluation of ESSA Title I, Part D Neglect or Delinquent Programs is examining state and local planning and implementation of supplemental education and transition supports for youth who are neglected or delinquent.
-The National Institute for Justice’s California School Safety Study is exploring the association of school safety and student outcomes with school-based risk and protective factors and readiness to adopt comprehensive school safety reforms among students, parents, schools and communities.
-The Utah State Education and Juvenile Justice Services Alignment Evaluation is applying research-based best practices for juvenile reentry and aftercare to the state’s education and transition policies and procedures to improve youth’s integration back into communities from secure care placement.
+The evaluation of Massachusetts’ Safe and Successful Youth Initiative (SSYI) is examining the community and individual impacts of the Commonwealth’s multifaceted, community-based strategy combining public health and public safety approaches to eliminate serious gun and gang violence among proven-risk, urban youth ages 17–24.
+The U.S. Department of Justice (DOJ), National Institute of Justice-sponsored California School Safety Study, Research on Lowering Violence in Communities and Schools (ReSOLV), is exploring the association of school safety and student outcomes with school-based risk and protective factors and readiness to adopt comprehensive school safety reforms among students, parents, schools, and communities.
+He previously directed the U.S. Department of Education (ED)-sponsored Evaluation of Title I, Part D Neglected or Delinquent Programs and Study of State Implementation of the Unsafe School Choice Option.

-Read has authored numerous research briefs and TTA resources and delivered dozens of presentations at local, state, and national conferences and meetings.
+Read has authored numerous research reports and briefs as well as TTA resources, created, produced, and co-hosted a series of online programs in support of high-quality education and related supports for youth involved with the justice system, and delivered dozens of presentations at local, state, and national conferences and meetings.